goseumdochy/qiskit-fall-fest-2024ku/README.md

 ### Prizes

-- Qiskit Swag Package and certificate of award to the Top 5 scorers
+- Qiskit Swag Package to the Top 3 scorers
-- Cash prize to the Top 3 scorers
+- Prize to the Top 5 scorers
 ![Qiskit swag pack](./img/Qiskit_swag_pack.png)

 ### If You Have Any Questioon